Supercolbat/cold-supercolbat/README.md

 # A new website?
 A completely static, HTML website with **NO Javascript**! (excluding `compile.js` but that is not included in the website itself)

-Although using React is the standard, I want to support people who don't enable Javascript in their browsers for privacy/security reasons. *and also because react is hard but im just bad*
+Although using React is the standard for websites, I want to support people who don't enable Javascript in their browsers for privacy/security reasons. *im also not using react because react is hard but im just bad*

 ## ✨ What's special?
-1. As stated earlier, absolutely no Javascript is used on the website itself, but that's just the beginning.
+1. As stated earlier, absolutely no Javascript is used on the website itself, but that's only the beginning.

 2. Any time a link can be avoided, a link will be avoided.
 In other words, CSS is directly injected into the HTML rather than linking to an external CSS file.